phelim-h/encord-agents/docs/dependencies.md

+## Introduction

+When writing agents, you often rely on common resources, whether data for running your agent or for recording the output.
+Instead of manually setting up these resources with extensive boilerplate code, we use **dependency injection** to declaratively acquire them, allowing you to focus on developing your agent.

+## What is Dependency Injection

+We follow dependencies as defined in: [Fastapi Dependencies](https://fastapi.tiangolo.com/tutorial/dependencies/).

+> "Dependency Injection" means, in programming, that there is a way for your code (in this case, your path operation functions) to declare things that it requires to work and use: "dependencies".
+>
+> And then, that system(e.g. FastAPI or encord-agents) will take care of doing whatever is needed to provide your code with those needed dependencies ("inject" the dependencies)

+Please read there further for more intuition and examples of the principle and the practice.

+## Practice

 When defining your agents, you can easily inject essential dependencies, such as the path to the underlying asset or frame iterators.
 You can also add custom dependencies if needed.

 To inject dependencies, simply type-annotate your agent function variables using the `Depends` class.